German firms tested 4-day workweek — here's the outcome – DW – 11/05/2024

 Participants reported significant improvements in mental and physical health, she told DW, and showed less stress and burnout symptoms, as confirmed by data from smartwatches tracking daily stress minutes.

-According to Backmann's findings, two out of three employees said they experienced fewer distractions because processes were optimized.
+According to Backmann's findings, two out of three employees reported fewer distractions because processes were optimized.
 Over half of the companies redesigned their meetings to make them less frequent and shorter, while one in four companies adopted new digital tools to boost efficiency.

 "The potential of shorter working hours seems to be stifled by complex processes, too many meetings, and low digitalization," said Carsten Meier from Intraprenör.